 The bad news: Most people will experience some form of culture shock.

-The good news: It is manageable.
+The good news: It is manageable and you can overcome it.

 Culture shock tends to hit every individual in a different way, and even members of the same family can have a vastly different reaction to the change.
 The key is to understand the phenomenon and prepare for it.